Recommender Systems with Generative Retrieval: Introduction

-We propose a new paradigm of building generative retrieval models for sequential recommenders.
-Instead of traditional query-candidate matching approaches, our method is uses an end-to-end generative model that predicts the candidate IDs directly - dispensing the need for any discrete, non-differentiable inner-product search system or index altogether.
-Using autoregressive decoding \cite{radford2018improving, raffel2020exploring} and beam search \cite{sutskever2014sequence, wu2016google}, we can retrieve several viable candidates.
-In this case, we can interpret the Transformer~\cite{vaswani2017attention} memory (parameters) as an end-to-end recommendation index, reminiscent of Tay et al. \citep{tay2022transformer}.
-As such, we name our proposed method TIGER, short for \textit{Transformer Index for GEnerative Recommenders}.
+We propose a new paradigm of building generative retrieval models for sequential recommendation.
+Instead of traditional query-candidate matching approaches, our method uses an end-to-end generative model that predicts the candidate IDs directly.
+We propose to leverage the Transformer~\cite{vaswani2017attention} memory (parameters) as an end-to-end index for retrieval in recommendation systems, reminiscent of Tay et al. \citep{tay2022transformer} that used Transformer memory for document retrieval.
+We refer to our method as \textit{Transformer Index for GEnerative Recommenders} (TIGER).
 A high-level overview of TIGER is shown in Figure~\ref{fig:toy_example}.
+TIGER is uniquely characterized by a novel semantic representation of items called "Semantic ID" -- a sequence of tokens derived from each item's content information.
+Concretely, given an item's text features, we use a pre-trained text encoder (e.g., SentenceT5 \citep{ni-etal-2022-sentence}) to generate dense content embeddings.
+A quantization scheme is then applied on the embedding of an item to form a set of ordered tokens/codewords, which we refer to as the Semantic ID of the item.
+Ultimately, these Semantic IDs are used to train the Transformer model on the sequential recommendation task.